RamzCrypto/Assignment1/README.md

 # Burger Builder

-Demonstration of the **Builder** design pattern using a burger as an example.
+A small Java project that shows the Builder design pattern on a burger example.

-## Structure
+## What's inside

-- `Burger` — the product (immutable)
+- Burger — the product itself, immutable
-- `BurgerBuilder` — builder interface with a fluent API
+- BurgerBuilder — the builder interface with fluent setters
-- `ClassicBurgerBuilder`, `VeganBurgerBuilder` — two concrete builders
+- ClassicBurgerBuilder and VeganBurgerBuilder — two concrete builders
-- `BurgerDirector` — pre-defined recipes
+- BurgerDirector — pre-defined recipes for common combinations
-- `Main` — demo entry point
+- Main — demo entry point

-## How to Run
+## How to run

-IntelliJ IDEA:
+In IntelliJ IDEA:
-1. File → Open → select the `Assignment1` folder
+1. File -> Open -> select the Assignment1 folder
-2. Open `src/burger/Main.java`
+2. Open src/burger/Main.java
-3. Click the green ▶ next to `main`
+3. Click the green run arrow next to main

-Terminal:
+From the terminal:
 cd src
 javac burger/*.java
 java burger.Main